-Antioxidants are well-known substances that are found in food and in vitamin and mineral supplements.
+Antioxidants are substances that are found in food and in vitamin and mineral supplements.
 They fight chemicals known as free radicals, and are sometimes described as having almost magical properties.
 But while they’re generally healthy for you, they can cause problems, too.

 What are free radicals?